pyTooling/pyTooling/doc/DataStructures/Tree.rst

 A tree (starting at the :term:`root node <root>`) or a subtree (starting at any node in the tree) can be iterated in various orders:

-* :py:meth:`~pyTooling.Tree.Node.IterateLeafs` - iterates only over leafs from left to right
+* :meth:`~pyTooling.Tree.Node.IterateLeafs` - iterates only over leafs from left to right
-* :py:meth:`~pyTooling.Tree.Node.IterateLevelOrder` - iterates all sub nodes level by level
+* :meth:`~pyTooling.Tree.Node.IterateLevelOrder` - iterates all sub nodes level by level
-* :py:meth:`~pyTooling.Tree.Node.IteratePreOrder` - iterates left to right and returns itself before its descendants
+* :meth:`~pyTooling.Tree.Node.IteratePreOrder` - iterates left to right and returns itself before its descendants
-* :py:meth:`~pyTooling.Tree.Node.IteratePostOrder` - iterates left to right and returns its descendants before itself
+* :meth:`~pyTooling.Tree.Node.IteratePostOrder` - iterates left to right and returns its descendants before itself

 .. _STRUCT/Tree/Merging: